Stepping Up Superradiance Constraints on Axions: Black Hole Superradiance

 This introduces the possibility of a brute force approach, where one attempts to study of the stability of low-$m$ spin down (rather than stability of the occupation numbers themselves) for a particular system by extending the analysis level by level.
 The conclusion derived in Ref.~\cite{Baryakhtar:2020gao} that the two-level system is a complete description at $\alpha \lesssim 0.1$ would also be easily seen using this approach, as no higher order levels would be populated at small $\alpha$, regardless of how many levels were introduced into the analysis; this approach, the other hand, evades the issue of having to search for tens, hundreds, or even thousands of different quasi-stable equilibria and scattering permutations which may be present during the evolution of a single system (should such equilibria even exist).
 Needless to say, caution must be taken when applying this approach, since one must extend to sufficiently large $n$ to ensure that stability is achieved.
 In this work we truncate at $n=5$, which we argue is likely sufficient for the $m=2$ spin down of typical high spin solar mass black holes, but intend to extend to higher $n$ in future work.

 In order to demonstrate this approach, we study the spin down stability of a black hole consistent with the fiducial parameters of Cygnus X-1.
 Specifically, we look at the final spin of the black hole for a range of values of $\alpha$ and $f_a$, performing the $n\leq 3$, $n\leq 4$, and $n \leq 5$ analysis.
 We perform two tests -- one in which only the $m \leq 2$ states can extract spin from the black hole\footnote{The analysis with only $m \leq 2$ spin down is technically not fully self-consistent, since other quasi-bound states grow and can in turn alter the mass of the black hole itself.
 In order to avoid instabilities in this case, we fix the black hole mass to its initial value and do not evolve it in time.
 This should not significantly alter the conclusions.}, and one in which all states can extract spin.
 The result of this analysis is shown in Fig.~\ref{fig:a_final}, with the left panel showing the special $m \leq 2$ case, and the right panel showing the general result.
-One can see that the $m\leq2$ spin down is stable across the $n\leq3, 4, $ and 5 analyses for nearly all values of $\alpha$ shown, up to $f_a \gtrsim 10^{14}$ GeV -- here, the $m=3$ spin down begins to kick in and enhances the $n\leq 4$ spin down, while at $n\leq 5$ the $\left| 544 \right>$ level suppresses the occupation number of the $\levthree$ state.
-For larger values of $f_a$, the deviations remain small (nearly negligible between the $n\leq 3,4$ models), with the dominant difference being driven by the suppression of the $m=2$ spin down by the $\left| 544 \right>$ state.
-We have already argued above that states at $n=6$ will not grow via self-interactions for $\alpha \gtrsim 0.4$, and the $\left| 622\right>$ will only have a minimal effect on the $m=2$ spin down -- as such, we expect the $n \leq 6$ result to look nearly identical to that of the $n=5$.
-Similar conclusions hold at $n=7$ (the $\left| 722\right>$ state is less influential than the $\left| 622\right>$, the $\left| 744\right>$ state will extract energy from the $m=2$ state less efficiently than the $\left| 544\right>$ state, and the $\left| 766\right>$ state does not grow).
-Comparing with the right hand panel, one can conclude that for large values of $f_a$, the $m=2$ spin down is quite stable under the inclusion of higher order states, while for small values of $f_a$, $m \gtrsim 3$ spin down is suppressed (at least for $\alpha \lesssim 0.7)$, implying the $n \leq 5$ model should be a reasonable estimate of the spin down over the parameter space studied here.
-Finally, note that the $m=1$ spin down is fully stable across the entire range of parameter space.